brisket/brisket/docs/brisket.layout.md

 The Layout's template should be the full html for your pages i.e. it should include doctype, head tag, body tag, etc. When you set a template for you layout, you must specify the `content` property.
 This property should be a selector pointing to the main content element of the template.
 In this template, the main content element is the element with the class 'main-content'.

 ## Using Environment Config In Template
 You will likely want to expose some data from your [environmentConfig](brisket.createserver.md#environmentConfig) to the Layout template.
-The `environmentConfig` will be accessible to your Layout's methods as `this.environmentConfig`.
+The `environmentConfig` will be accessible to your Layout's methods as `this.model.get("environmentConfig")`.
 Expose the environmentConfig through the logic method ([read here for more details](brisket.view.md#exposing-data-to-a-template)).

 ```js
 const Layout = Brisket.Layout.extend({